Barinas (state): Tourism

 In El Real, in the month of January and at various times of the year, the inhabitants of this area and pilgrims from various parts of the world venerate the image of Nuestra Señora del Rosario del Real, which appeared in the mid-17th century.

 Near the Paguey River is the village of San Silvestre, which, in December, celebrates its patron saint's festival in honor of San Silvestre, where bullfighting is one of the most popular tourist events in the village.

-Another site of interest is the Sierra Nevada National Park located between the state of Merida and Barinas.
+Another site of interest is the Sierra Nevada National Park located between the state of Mérida and Barinas.
 It is a protected ecosystem that has forests, moors, xerophilous scrubs and the highest mountains in the country, such as Pico Bolívar (5,007 m), the Humboldt Peak (4,920 m), Bompland (4,942 m), La Concha (4,920 m), El Toro (4,755 m) and El Leon (4,740 m).

 The Balneario Municipal and El Balneario Río Boconó, located on the banks of the Cipe River, are natural spas surrounded by lush trees.

 Around Peña Viva, there is a vast network of pre-Columbian petroglyphs that constitute the richest and most complete sample known in Venezuela today.

 Barinas has a botanical garden located within the Universidad Nacional Experimental de Los Llanos Ezequiel Zamora.